Storage Units Near You

-Not all storage units come with plug point to be sure to request this up front before purchasing a rental on a unit.
-Having this extra may come at a small price premium or it may be free.
-It’s always free to use the electricity in the unit.
+Not all storage units come with plug points, so be sure to request this up front before purchasing a rental on a unit.
+Having this additional amenity may come at an extra cost each month.

 24 hour video surveillance

 This is becoming an increasingly important feature within most storage facilities.
 As you can imagine, storage facilities the world over are seen as easy pickings for petty thieves and criminals.
-24 hour CCTV serves as an excellent deterrent for such criminals act such as theft, damage to property and even arson.
+24 hour CCTV serves as an excellent deterrent for criminal acts such as theft, damage to property and even arson.